-5 Best Apps for Finding Van Life Community in 2026
+What Is the Best App for Van Life Community in 2026?
+Honest Comparison

 Most social apps assume you have an address.
-These don't.
+These don't — ranked by what actually works.

 Here's the problem with using regular apps to find community on the road: they all assume you're staying put.
 Bumble BFF matches you with people who expect to grab lunch next Wednesday.
 Facebook groups are 90% online discussion and 10% meetups in cities you left two days ago.
 Meetup.com is for locals.